coderofsalvation/personality-insights/output-csv.md

       facet_trust
     </td>
     <td style="vertical-align:top">
-      Normalized percentile score for the author of the text with respect to the named dimension or facet.
+      Normalized percentile score for the author of the text for the named dimension or facet.
     </td>
   </tr>
   <tr>